How to Shade Minecraft Skins

 Needless, to say that depending on your skillfulness and experience, you may choose to add an extra layer around your character’s head, create a side braid, or add a braid down the knees.
 Still keep in mind that it is more convenient to add various shadings prior to incorporating details.

-First we need to shade our head.
-To do it, it is necessary to select a palette of 5 shades ranged from the lightest to the darkest.
+First, we need to shade our head.
+To do it, it is necessary to select a palette of 5 shades ranging from the lightest to the darkest.
 You will need to gradually move the RGBA in the direction of darker colors.
 After that, line colors next to each other.

 Next, you may start shading by using your lightest color, creating vertical lines, as you may see in the picture provided below.
 Those on the sides are 2 pixels long, while the middles line equates to 4 pixels.
 (The pink thing you can see is just my character’s ear.
 It is up to you to decide whether you want to shade it or not.)